The big chocolate meltdown | Why 2024 cocoa prices are driving people nuts

 Quality over all else

-However, for most specialised professionals in India working with chocolate or cocoa products, cutting corners in terms of quality is unthinkable.
-When asked if he’d consider using compound chocolate instead of couverture, Johny of Lavonne is quick to respond, “I’d much rather not have chocolate desserts in my menu at all.”
+However, for most specialized professionals working with chocolate or cocoa products, cutting corners in terms of quality is unthinkable.
+“I’d much rather not have chocolate desserts in my menu at all,” says one bakery owner, expressing their commitment to quality.

 A selection of pastries from Lavonne